Nate-Wessel/knitting/sweaters/readme.md

 # Sweaters

-## the plan so far

-top down raglan in worsted wool (purple!).
-I have six hanks and pray it's enough.
+## Overview
+This is meant to be my block pattern - a basic crewneck top-down raglan in worsted yarn.
+It should fit me well and form the basis for other designs later on.

-## swatches
+## Swatching
+* sweater one
-swatched stockinette at 29 st = 5 3/4 in = 5.04st/in
+	- swatched stockinette at 29 st = 5 3/4 in = 5.04st/in

-swatched k1p1 rib 30st at 5" (stretched)
-...assuming the neckband will relax under some tension
+	- swatched k1p1 rib 30st at 5" (stretched) ...assuming the neckband will relax under some tension

-## the action so far
+* sweater two
+	-

+## Neckband
-* For a 20" neckline, I cast on 120st joined in the round.
+* For a 20" neckline, I cast on (long tail) 120st joined in the round
 * Worked five rows in k1p1 rib, then put in a lifeline
 * With the first stitch at center back, I marked the CF (opposite) and shoulder lines at 24st from CB.
 ![neckline, marked](neckband.jpg)
 * Raglan lines then are marked around the top sleeve at 18st and 34st from CB.

+## Neck shaping + raglan increases
 * start german short rows with the first set going to 10st from the CB, increasing 10st each row until reaching near the front
 * after short rows, begin increases around the sleeve markers
     * raglan increases will be worked as a pair with two knits between M1R,K,K,M1L